Malaysia FA Cup

-The Malaysia FA Cup (Piala FA) is an annual national knock-out football tournament in Malaysia.
-The competition was first held in 1990.
-It was previously managed by the Football Association of Malaysia, before being transferred to the Football Malaysia LLP (now known as Malaysian Football League) in the 2016 season.
+The Malaysia FA Cup (Piala FA) is an annual football competition in Malaysia, established in 1990.
+It was previously managed by the Football Association of Malaysia, before being transferred to the Malaysian Football League in the 2016 season.

-As of 2023, the cup is contested among the clubs from the Malaysia Super League and Malaysia M3 League.

-The winners of the competition are awarded with a slot to compete in the AFC Cup.
-The current title holders are Johor Darul Ta'zim, which won their second title in the 2022 edition.
+The winners of the competition are awarded a slot in the AFC Champions League Two.
+The current title holders are Johor Darul Ta'zim, which won their fourth title in 2024.

 History

 The tournament was introduced during the Liga Semi-Pro era in 1990.
 The first winner of the competition was Perak who beat Selangor 4–2 in the final at Merdeka Stadium, Kuala Lumpur.

-In 2016, FMLLP has taken over the management of the competition from Football Association of Malaysia (FAM).
-For the 2016 season, there were 32 teams competing in the tournament, with 12 teams each from the Malaysia Super League and Malaysia Premier League, while the other 8 teams were decided with a play-off within Malaysia FAM League teams.
+In 2016, FMLLP has taken over the management of the competition from the Football Association of Malaysia (FAM).
+In the 2016 season, 32 teams competed in the tournament, 12 teams each from the Malaysia Super League and the Malaysia Premier League, with the remaining 8 spots decided by a play-off between the Malaysia FAM League teams.

-In the 2019 season there were 59 clubs competing in the tournament, with 12 clubs from the Malaysia Super League, nine clubs from the Malaysia Premier League, 14 clubs from Liga M3 and 24 clubs from Liga M4.